StatCan/aaw/docs/en/3-Pipelines/Machine-Learning.md

 Random Forests are an ensemble learning method that can be used for classification and regression problems.
-They are often used for their ability to handle high-dimContinuous Improvement:ensional datasets and nonlinear relationships between features and targets.
+They are often used for their ability to handle high-dimensional datasets and nonlinear relationships between features and targets.

 Each tree is trained on a bootstrapped subset of the original training data, and